Meeco/docs/guides/api-guides/wallet/add-credentials.md

 # Add Credentials to a Wallet

-There are two ways a credential is added to an SVX Wallet:
+There are three ways a credential is added to an SVX Wallet:

-* **Receive from an issuer** using the OpenID4VCI flow — the wallet acts on a credential offer, obtains an access token, and collects the issued credential.
-This is the normal, issuer-driven path.
+* **Issuer-initiated issuance (OpenID4VCI)** — the wallet acts on a credential offer, obtains an access token, and collects the issued credential.
+* **Wallet-initiated issuance (OpenID4VCI)** - the wallet initiates the issuance by selecting an issuer and credential configuration before obtaining the credential.
 * **Direct import** — an already-issued, encoded credential is stored in the wallet in a single call.

-In both cases the credential is stored in the wallet, encrypted at rest, and can then be listed, viewed, presented, or deleted.
+In all cases the credential is stored in the wallet, encrypted at rest, and can then be listed, viewed, presented, or deleted.

 ## Prerequisites